GMALP/SAT/README.md

 ## other note
-Due there are many comparison algorithms, the final running time is relatively long.
+1. Due there are many comparison algorithms, the final running time is relatively long.

+2. We will continue to optimize later.
+If you have any questions, please contact: arvilla@qq.com